Chapter 33:

 Unable to hold herself back any longer, Eris laughed loudly and released David floating before him, but keeping her face close to his.

-“Ah, I don’t think I’ll ever get bored of seeing you squirm, David,” Eris said, her wings flapping giddily.
+“Ah, I don’t think I’ll ever get bored of seeing you squirm, David.”
+Eris’s wings flapping giddily.
 “Well, I will leave it at that, I think.
 However.”
-Her expression turned cold and she glared at him.
+Her expression turned cold.
 “Never forget that you are bound by my rules.”
 She smiled and then began to turn into a cloud of black feathers.
-“Remember, David Athelward, that you are the Demon Emperor.”
+“Remember, David Athelward, you are the Demon Emperor.”

 She giggled as she disappeared into the abyss, causing the world to regain its colours and time to move forward.